Why are the Council doing this Study?

 This study largely involves re-evaluation of previous design work and the more recent studies done by National Highways, plus development of further ideas and options.
 Some traffic and topographical surveys will be required, and where access is required to private land the owners will be contacted directly.

-Landowners will be consulted on any feasible options that may be taken forward for further consideration as these emerge from the study - it is currently envisaged this information will be available by the end of 2025/ early 2026
+Landowners will be consulted on any feasible options that may be taken forward for further consideration as these emerge from the study - please contact the project team directly if you are a local landowner and have any specific queries.

 Will you be consulting the public?